InstructSI/instructsi.github.io/_pages/events.md

 Below are listed [upcoming](/events/#upcoming-events) and [past events](/events/#past-events) organized by members of and with the support of Instruct.SI consortium.

----

 ## Upcoming events

 ### Workshops

 *No workshops are planned in the near future.
-Please, come back later, and follow us on other communication channels.*
+Please, come back later.*

 ### Meetings

 *No meetings are planned in the near future.
-Please, come back later, and follow us on other communication channels.*
+Please, come back later.*

----

 ## Past events